USA

 Hub design (HUB)

 The arcs are connected using a connector (hub).
-Most often it is one, but there are variations when arch-racks are attached to the “main” arc.
-The hub structure (HUB) combines the entire frame of the tent into one, makes the tent more reliable and stable, simplifies the installation of the structure, and improves the accuracy of the geometry of the installed tent.
-Putting a crooked tent with a HUB structure will not work, even if you intentionally try to mount the structure poorly.
-The main idea of the hubs is to mount the arches and guides as vertically as possible.
+Most often, there is only one, but there are variations when arc-stands are attached to the "main" arc.
+The hub structure (HUB) unites the entire tent frame into one whole, makes the tent more reliable and stable, simplifies the installation of the structure, and increases the accuracy of the geometry of the installed tent.
+It is impossible to put up a tent with a HUB structure crookedly, even if you deliberately try to mount the structure poorly.
+The main idea of hubs is to mount the arcs and guides as vertically as possible.
 In this case, the tent becomes extremely roomy.

 Main poles